mstsurnalyakter/node-express-documentation/README.md

 - it helps to collect form data.
 - It helps to manage (add, modify, delete data) database.
 - fullstack = front-end + back-end
+- It utilize Google's V8 engine (developed with C++) which compiles javascript code into machine code
+- helps us to create real time applications

 #### Environment setup

-- check node is already installed or not using the command: node --version
+- check node is already installed or not using the command: node --version or node -v
 - [Node.js](https://nodejs.org/en/) download & install
 - Editor: anything; I prefer [Visual Studio Code](https://code.visualstudio.com/)
+- type node and enter for using Node REPL and try writing some javascript code here like console.log(), mathematical calculations
+- window is a global object in the fornt end; global is the global object in the backend

 ### [1.3 Local module](https://youtu.be/n3F1kaOfyzw)

 #### What is module?
 Types of module?

+- when you have too much code in a single file you would like to separate them in multiple files so that they are reusable and modular.
 - Module is a set of functions or variables.
+- console.log(process) and find the module.exports = {}
 - 3 types of module.
   - local module (own created module)
   - built-in-modules (node.js own module)